sckott/recology/_drafts/2015-10-30-open-schol.md

 * Code review (see our [onboarding process][onboarding])
 * Community standards for quality software (see our [development guidlines][guide] and [policies][policies])
-* General purpose software that solves all reasonable use cases
+* General purpose software that addresses a wide variety of reasonable use cases
 * Liberally licensed software that can be used in all settings (almost all our software is [MIT][mit] licensed)
 * Low level clients for many data science tools